Netflix-Movie-Recommendation-System/Movie_Recommendation_System/README.md

 ## 🚀 Features
 - 🎬 Recommend movies similar to a user-selected title.
 - 🔍 Sidebar controls to choose movies and number of recommendations.
-- 📌 Personalized Watchlist functionality.
+- 🎲 "Surprise Me" feature for random movie suggestions.
 - 🔥 Display of trending movies.
 - 🎨 Modern and clean UI with hover effects.